2.1 Faculty and Academic Staff

 Persons appointed to a Teaching Professor title of any rank will not be granted tenure but may be eligible for professional development leave related to their contract duties.
 Leave request procedures for all ranks of Teaching Professors are set by the school or college and must be available for review by the faculty.

-Professors of Practice are distinguished professional practitioners whose presence on campus and in the classroom connect the University community to valuable expertise and professional publics.
+Professors of Practice are distinguished professional practitioners whose presence on campus and in the classroom connects the University community to valuable expertise and professional publics.

-Professors of Practice are valued members of the University Faculty.
+Professors of practice are valued members of the University Faculty.
 They are expected to take an active role in the governance of their college or school faculty, though colleges, schools and departments may limit their scope of action.
-Professors of Practice should participate fully in those decisions that are directly related to their roles within the college or school and within the department.
+Professors of practice should participate fully in those decisions that are directly related to their roles within the college or school and within the department, where relevant.
 The dean or director, together with the faculty of the school or college, has the responsibility of identifying those issues that are related to their roles within the college or school, and the department chair has that responsibility within the department.
-Within the department, Professors of Practice may participate fully in hiring decisions of other Professors of Practice.
-Professors of Practice may not vote on the hiring or on tenure and promotion of tenure-track faculty.
+Within the department, professors of practice may participate fully in hiring decisions of other professors of practice.
+Professors of practice may not vote on the hiring or on tenure and promotion of tenure-track faculty.

 The Professor of Practice title will not be used to fill purely teaching faculty positions that do not require a long record of accomplishments in a non-academic profession.
 The title of Visiting Professor of Practice may be granted for a one-year term.

-Persons appointed as a Professor of Practice will not be granted tenure but they may be eligible for professional development leave, related to their contract duties.
-Leave request procedures for Professors of Practice are set by the school or college and must be available for review by the faculty.
+Persons appointed as a Professor of Practice will not be granted tenure but may be eligible for professional development leave, related to their contract duties.
+Leave request procedures for professors of practice are set by the school or college and must be available for review by the faculty.

 These non-tenure track appointments are not intended to be renewed or to lead to a tenure decision.
-They are intended to bring promising new graduates of doctoral programs to Syracuse to actively engage in interchange about their work and the work of others in the department and contribute to the education of graduate and undergraduate students.
-Fellows and Post-docs can be primarily teaching or research appointments.
-These faculty members are eligible for University benefits according to standard University policies.
+They are intended to bring scholars and researchers to Syracuse to actively engage in interchange about their work and the work of others in the department and contribute to the education of graduate and undergraduate students.
+Faculty Fellows can be primarily teaching or research appointments.
+These non-tenure track faculty members are eligible for University benefits, according to standard University policies.

 Adjuncts United (AU) is affiliated with New York State United Teachers (NYSUT) and represents Syracuse University’s part-time instructors.
 The University remains committed to addressing the needs of its unionized workforce to ensure outcomes that meet the interests of these valued employees and the institution.